Embrace New Opportunities for Student Growth

 - Observe and assist as volunteers use a pre-designed, in-depth, multi-disciplinary curriculum with both oral and written components.

-- Integrate a 10-week program during the curricular day into any STEAM-related class, including all levels of math, science, architecture, and any visual or performing arts class.
+- Integrate an 8-week program during the curricular day into any STEAM-related class, including all levels of math, science, architecture, and any visual or performing arts class.
 (Note that SIP is ideally suited to Sophomore and Junior level classes, but all high school grades are encouraged to participate.
 Even Freshman teams have won past competitions.)

 - Work collaboratively with the volunteer engineers and designers.